 VI.
 Public Members

-A Members of the public may be appointed by the Board Chairperson to serve on committees, subcommittees and task forces.
+A. Members of the public may be appointed by the Board Chairperson to serve on primary committees, secondary committees, and task forces.

-B. Public members of committees, subcommittees and task forces may vote upon items before the committees, subcommittees and task forces but may not vote at the Full Board meeting.
+B. Public members of primary committees, subcommittees and task forces may vote upon items before the committees, secondary committees, and task forces but may not vote at the Full Board meeting.

 C. The term of every public member shall be for one year ending on June 30th of each year but may be extended at the discretion of the Board Chair.